AdobeDocs/customer-one.en/help/home.md

 ## Need Help with the new Support Platform?

-We are offering a series of online meetings where customers may bring their questions about the new support process.
+We are offering a series of online meetings in which customers may bring their questions about the new support process.
 Select one or more to join:

 |Detail |Day |Date |Registration Links |
 |--- |--- |--- |--- |